Christopher Lebond 🇸🇪 Lund

 This profession gives the most enjoyment when things are working; the team, the software, the coffee machine.
 I enjoy the challenge of been one step ahead of the software, anticipating and informing on its potential risks, working with the team to produce something someone will love.

 Free time is precious.
 I say that each hour is worth 3x your hourly wage.
 It should be spent wisely, doing things you enjoy with people you like.
-I spend mine at my farm, with my wife, growing our crops and renovating.
+I spend mine at my farm, growing crops and renovating.
 I also love brewing and experimenting with beer, as often as possible using the produce from the farm.
 Otherwise I'm in the blacksmith or the wood shop, learning from the masters and making items we can use in our daily life.